 Dr. Mendez joined Chesapeake Urology in August 2019.
 She received her medical degree from The University of Maryland School of Medicine and completed her residency in urologic surgery at Duke University Hospital before completing her fellowship in sexual dysfunction, genital reconstructive surgery, andrology and male infertility with Dr. Rafael Carrion at the University of South Florida.
-She also received a Fulbright Grant and trained in China for one year, studying traditional Chinese medicine; Dr. Mendez is fluent in Chinese.
+She also received a Fulbright Grant and trained in China for one year, studying traditional Chinese medicine.
 Prior to starting her medical training, Dr. Mendez worked at the Center for Biologics Research and Evaluation in immunology and at Johns Hopkins School of Medicine as a researcher.

 Dr. Mendez has published numerous articles, book chapters and presented across the nation at conferences on topics including incontinence and sexual function, surgical techniques for Peyronie’s disease, management of priapism, advanced imaging, stone disease, and implementing quality improvement initiatives.